aabbtree77/adast/README.md

 The guillotine is made of a heavy steel and thus has a large stopping distance that it still travels once the movement is signalled to stop.
 This stopping distance is measured to be constant, about 2100 microns when stopping by going in the forward direction, and 2400 microns when stopping backwards.
 It is doubtful that these values remain constant, but their precise knowledge is not critical as long as the rotary encoder senses (counts) every guillotine movement.

-The guillotine is old and seems to react to the motion commands with small occasional erroneous displacements that bypass the rotary encoder and accumulate in time, which eventually results in the loss of precision and the need to restart the machine.
+The worst part is that it seems to react to the motion commands with small occasional erroneous displacements that bypass the rotary encoder and accumulate in time, which eventually results in the loss of precision and the need to restart the machine.

 The code is written for the [ATmega16][4] microcontroller and the avr-gcc compiler.
 The chip has 32 IO pins which we considered plenty.
 This turned out to be a very tight choice.
 It would have been better to apply a ready-made array of 7-segment LED indicators with a keypad, both based on the 2 wire/I2C interfaces, in order to reduce soldering effort.
 However, we wanted to match the board with the specific digit indicators and the factory panel.